Hendrik-code/paraside/README.md

 | 14  | Soft tissue Sphenoid left |
 | 15  | Soft tissue Ethmoid right |
 | 16  | Soft tissue Ethmoid left |

+## Contributing

+If you want to contribute, create an issue or merge request.
+Best to start with creating an issue and discussing the proposed changes with us before implementation.

 ## Authorship